-I moved shortly before Brexit, but perhaps that and an internship at the European Parliament back in 2012 will tell you something about how seriously I take breaking down language barriers.
-I apply this very same work ethic to your projects.
+Being an expat in a post-Brexit world will tell you something about how seriously I take breaking down language barriers.
 You want me on your side.

 Why should I stand out from the crowd?

-As a self-confessed language nerd, teaching was the next natural step for me.
-When I’m not translating or travelling the world, I’m teaching specialised legal English courses to French lawyers working in a wide range of practice areas.
+I have an edge.
 Not only can you benefit from what I know, but who I know.
-My links to the industry guarantee that my knowledge and language use is always well above par.
+My unique contacts in the industry guarantee that my knowledge and language skills are always bang up to date.
 This is a huge bonus for you and makes me so much more than your average translator.

 Qualifications and professional memberships

 - MA in Translation Studies, Durham University (Distinction)

 - LLB in Law with French Law and Language, University of Leicester (2:1)